hannahhb/LLM4RL_multi_agent/Readme.md

 # [Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents](https://arxiv.org/abs/2311.13373)

-## Abstract
-Recent studies have uncovered the potential of Large Language Models (LLMs) in addressing complex sequential decision-making tasks through the provision of high-level instructions.
-However, LLM-based agents lack specialization in tackling specific target problems, particularly in real-time dynamic environments.
-Additionally, deploying an LLM-based agent in practical scenarios can be both costly and time-consuming.
-On the other hand, reinforcement learning (RL) approaches train agents that specialize in the target task but often suffer from low sampling efficiency and high exploration costs.
-In this paper, we introduce a novel framework that addresses these challenges by training a smaller, specialized student RL agent using instructions from an LLM-based teacher agent.
-By incorporating the guidance from the teacher agent, the student agent can distill the prior knowledge of the LLM into its own model.
-Consequently, the student agent can be trained with significantly less data.
-Moreover, through further training with environment feedback, the student agent surpasses the capabilities of its teacher for completing the target task.
-We conducted experiments on challenging MiniGrid and Habitat environments, specifically designed for embodied AI research, to evaluate the effectiveness of our framework.
-The results clearly demonstrate that our approach achieves superior performance compared to strong baseline methods.
-Our code is available at https://github.com/ZJLAB-AMMI/LLM4Teach.

 ## Purpose
 This repo is intended to serve as a foundation with which you can reproduce the results of the experiments detailed in our paper, [Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents](https://arxiv.org/abs/2311.13373).
 This fork is adding multi agent experiment testing via the Multi Particulate environment from PettingZoo.
+A research report for the multi-agent implementation details and progress made as of 06/2024 can be found [here](report.pdf).

 ## Running experiments